 Figure 3.
 Regression standardized chronic kidney disease and difference in chronic kidney disease.

-Upper panel: The curves represent the estimated chronic kidney disease and 95% CI if the population either had no change or small change in Δserum creatinine or AKI stage 1, respectively.
-For example, if the entire population had small increase in Δserum creatinine, the estimated population chronic kidney disease at 13 years would be 10%.
+Upper panel: The curves represent the estimated chronic kidney disease and 95% CI had the population had no change or a small change in serum creatinine or AKI stage 1.
+For example, if the entire population had a small increase in serum creatinine, the estimated population with chronic kidney disease at 13 years would be 10%.

-Lower left panel: Estimated difference in chronic kidney disease (95% CI) between the no change and small increase in Δserum creatinine groups.
+Lower left panel: Estimated difference in chronic kidney disease (95% CI) between the no-change and small-increase serum creatinine groups.

-Lower right panel: Estimated difference in chronic kidney disease (95% CI) between the no change in Δserum creatinine and AKI stage 1 groups.
+Lower right panel: Estimated difference in chronic kidney disease (95% CI) between the no change in serum creatinine and AKI stage 1 groups.

 CI = confidence interval.

 Figure 4.
-Regression standardized heart failure hospitalization and difference in heart failure hospitalization.
+Regression standardized hospitalization from heart failure and difference in hospitalization from heart failure.

-Upper panel: The curves represent the estimated cumulative incidence of heart failure hospitalization and 95% CI if the population either had no change or small change in Δserum creatinine or AKI stage 1, respectively.
-For example, if the entire population had small increase in Δserum creatinine, the estimated population heart failure hospitalization at 13 years would be 32%.
+Upper panel: The curves represent the estimated cumulative incidence of hospitalization from heart failure and 95% CI had the population had no change or a small change in creatinine or AKI stage 1.
+For example, if the entire population had a small increase in serum creatinine, the estimated hospitalization from heart failure at 13 years would be 32%.

-Lower left panel: Estimated difference in heart failure (95% CI) between the no change and small increase in Δserum creatinine groups.
+Lower left panel: Estimated difference in heart failure (95% CI) between the no-change and small-increase serum creatinine groups.

-Lower right panel: Estimated difference in heart failure (95% CI) between the no change in Δserum creatinine and AKI stage 1 groups.
+Lower right panel: Estimated difference in heart failure (95% CI) between the no change in serum creatinine and AKI stage 1 groups.

 CI = confidence interval.